pathint/reoa/README.md

 ### Small-Scale Cell Line Data with Two or Three Technical Replicates
 For the small-scale cell line expriments with only a few (e.g. two or three) technical replicates, please use the program `cellcomp` to detect differentially expressed genes (DEGs).

 Example.
-Note: the sample expression files are available under the `test` folder.
+(The sample expression files are available under the `test` folder.)
 ```
 cellcomp cellcomp_control.dat cellcomp_case.dat
 ```